 At the age of 21 she moved to the United States and spent almost a decade in a gorgeous South Lake Tahoe until she moved to the City of Trees, Sacramento, in 2016.

 Alexandra primary works in oil medium.
-She uses oil painting as a language instrument to convey abstract and harmonical ideas in a simple form.
-She experiments with various styles to express what is on her mind.
-Her art aims to have a salutary effect on the viewer.
-The effect is reached by smooth brush strokes, palette knife applications, hue palette, subjects and shapes.
 Her predominant style is a figurative abstract and surreal genre.
-Those genres are free from the traditional representation, which gives unconscious a full force to explore.
+She uses painting as a language instrument to convey thoughts and life contemplations in a simple form.
+Her art aims to have a salutary effect on the viewer as well as philosophical reflections.
+The effect is reached by smooth brush strokes, palette knife applications, hue palette, shapes and chosen subject.
+Her preference of an abstract and sometimes surreal genre is free from the traditional representation, which gives unconscious a full force to explore.